syncfusion-content/javascript-docs/js/Chart/Annotations.md

 **Annotations** are used to mark the specific area of interest in chart area with texts, shapes or images.

-You can add annotations to chart using **annotations** option.
-Using **content** option of annotation object, you can specify the id of the element which needs to be displayed in the chart area.
+You can add annotations to the chart by using the **annotations** option.
+By using the **content** option of annotation object, you can specify the id of the element that needs to be displayed in the chart area.

 {% highlight html %}